 2. Engage in both fast-paced and slow-paced reading.

-I’m convinced that every Christian would benefit much more from their reading of God’s word if they would train themselves in two different forms of reading the Bible.
+I’m convinced that Christians would benefit much more from their reading of God’s word if they would train themselves in two different forms of reading the Bible.
 Fast-paced reading is necessary if we are to cover the whole of the Scriptures at some kind of regular interval.
 It doesn’t have to be a “read the Bible in a year” program, necessarily, but I would hope each of us would commit to reading every single book and chapter of the Bible at least every two or three years.
 Even at that pace, it requires that we keep moving and not get too bogged down.
 You might consider listening to the Bible read to you.

 Slow-paced reading, on the other hand, is necessary if we are to soak in and glory in the beauty and texture of so many passages of Scripture.
 If you only read, say, the book of Isaiah in a fast-paced manner, how much time will you devote to thinking about the substance of Isaiah 40, for example?
 About three minutes total, maybe in a year, or two, or three.
 But Isaiah 40 is rich with glorious teaching about God — about his work in creation and providence and redemption — and rich with implications for the ways we should live our lives.